An Overview of Dry Socket

 How Is Dry Socket Treated? continued...

 Your dentist will clean the tooth socket, removing any debris from the hole, and then fill the socket with a medicated dressing or a special paste to promote healing.
-You'll probably have to come back to the dentist's office every day for a dressing change until the socket starts to heal and your pain lessens.
+You'll probably have to come back to the dentist's office every few days for a dressing change until the socket starts to heal and your pain lessens.

 Your dentist may prescribe antibiotics to prevent the socket from becoming infected.
 To care for the dry socket at home, your dentist may recommend that you rinse with salt water or a special mouthwash every day.